8 Methods of Teaching English to Transform Your Lessons

-Every day our teacher served up the same menu: Memorizing verbs, answering worksheets, taking dictation and repeating, repeating, repeating.
+Many students are used to memorizing verbs, answering worksheets, taking dictation and repeating, repeating, repeating.

-The prevalence of social media and the internet as a whole have changed the way people learn languages—for the better.
+However, the prevalence of social media and the internet as a whole have changed the way people learn languages—for the better.
 It’s imperative for modern language teachers to address the needs and interests of today’s students.

 1. Task-based Approach

-For this method to work, teachers must understand their students’ needs and expectations in order to design lessons that help their students succeed.
+For this method to work, teachers must understand their students’ needs and expectations in order to design lessons that help the students succeed.
 Grammar, vocabulary and language skills are just the vehicles that enable students to achieve their final outcomes.

-2. Project-based Approach
+3. Project-based Approach

+The project-based approach is meant to address students’ needs by adapting language to the skills and competencies they truly need personally and/or professionally.
 The application of this approach begins by determining the one, global objective that the individual or group of students have.

-Naturally, I taught them differently than I would students interested in learning casual English conversations because of the nature of their jobs.
+For example, one time I taught a room full of accountants who were all vying for promotions in their company.
 They had to produce specific monthly reports in English for multiple departments in their office.
 So, we broke one sample report into sections and analyzed each segment.
-Each student prepared the sections as if they were the real thing.
+Their final project was a finished report they could submit to their boss for approval.

 But what if you have a class full of teenagers who don’t want to be in class to begin with?
 Start by doing a needs assessment, looking at what they’re interested in and what topics they really need to know.